Healthcare group Fresenius warned over Puerto Rico plant

 In March the company’s separately listed subsidiary Fresenius Medical Care, the world’s largest dialysis company, was told by U.S. regulators to improve the way it sterilizes certain dialyzers for filtering patients’ blood.

-In May and June Fresenius Kabi voluntarily recalled some magnesium sulphate and benztropine mesylate injections in the United States because of the potential presence of glass particles in the vials.
+In May and June Fresenius Kabi voluntarily recalled some magnesium sulfate and benztropine mesylate injections in the United States because of the potential presence of glass particles in the vials.

 Reporting by Ludwig Burger; Editing by Marilyn Gerlach and David Goodman